Scatterbrain-DTN/Scatterbrain/README.md

 # Scatterbrain
-City-spanning BLE 'Lazy mesh' network chat.
+City-spanning multi-protocol 'Lazy mesh' network chat.
 Hold internet-less long range conversations based on the Wind concept (https://github.com/n8fr8/WindFarm).

 ### What does it do?